A $\sqrt{2}$-accelerated FISTA for composite strongly convex problems: Convergence analysis of

-Plugging these expression into the left-hand side of~\eqref{lemma5}, we obtain the desired result. \end{proof} We now resume the calculation of (err).
+Substituting these expression into the left-hand side of~\eqref{lemma5}, we obtain the desired result. \end{proof} We now resume the calculation of (err).
 By \cref{lem:betas},

 where the last two equalities follow from the update rules for $x^+$ and $z$, respectively, and the last equality is precisely what motivates the update of $z$.
-Introducing $A = \sinh^2 / (\beta+\gamma)$, the above error term is non-positive whenever
+The above error term is nonpositive whenever